Updated December 16, 2015

 Overall Impact.
-Reviewers will provide an overall impact score to reflect their assessment of the likelihood for the project to exert a sustained, powerful influence on the research field(s) involved, in consideration of the following review criteria and additional review criteria (as applicable for the project proposed).
+Reviewers will provide an overall impact score to reflect their assessment of the likelihood that the request instrument will exert a sustained, powerful influence on the conduct of research projects and their scientific outcomes,, in consideration of the following review criteria and additional review criteria.

 1. Justification of Need.

 Is the need for the instrument clearly and adequately justified?
 Is the equipment essential and appropriate?
 Are all specific features and special accessories of the requested instrument well justified; in particular, by their need of Major Users?
 Is Accessible User Time (AUT) well defined and explained?
 Is AUT reasonable?
 Justification of selection of proposed instrument may include but is not limited to comparison with other commercially available instruments of similar function.

 Does the institution have the technical expertise to make effective use of the requested equipment?
 How well qualified are the participating investigators or other assigned personnel to operate and maintain the instrument, conduct the projects, and evaluate the research results, including analysis and interpretation of data?
 How will new users be trained?
 How will biosafety procedures be implemented?

 Will research with the requested instrument advance the knowledge and understanding of the proposed projects?
 How will the research projects of individual Users be enhanced?
 Do Users adequately justify the requested instrument for the needs of their specific projects?
 If accessories are requested for the instrument, do at least half of the Major Users require each of the accessories for their research projects?